danihinjos/ADA_Project/README.md

 </div>

 <br>
-The frequency distribution of quotes through time is mostly uniform.
-The sharp drops are caused by missing data, and the slight drop on March and April of 2020 can be explained by Covid circumstances.
+Considering the temporal factor, the frequency distribution of quotes through time is mostly uniform.
+The sharp drops are caused by missing data, and the slight drop on March and April of 2020 can be explained by COVID-19 circumstances.

 <iframe width="900" height="400" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/5.embed?showlink=false"></iframe>